Register for our programme briefing session at the SUSS Open House on 24 Feb 2024 (Sat) to have your queries answered by our faculty on campus.

 Since the first intake in 2009, the training courses have been continuously revised and replaced to ensure that our graduates are provided with a comprehensive programme of study in Singapore and international taxation.
 International Taxation has grown in importance in recent years, and the tax courses offered here give students a thorough grounding in both substantive tax rules and tax policy and to equip them for future practice, whether they intend to enter or return to private practice, in-house employment or government service.
 The courses aim to equip students with a framework of approach to enable them to deal with issues and challenges of the real world of taxation.

-The courses also provide useful continuous professional education (CPE) offering courses that cover current developments and changes in taxation law.
+The programme also provides useful Continuing Professional Education (CPE) courses that cover current developments and changes in taxation law.

 The courses can be taken on their own and subject to meeting the necessary requirements, can also be accumulated or "stacked" to build up a Graduate Certificate in Taxation, a Graduate Diploma in Taxation or a Master of Taxation.